pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 the Chinese dream, we must follow the Chinese road, carry forward the Chinese spirit, and unite China's strength.
-This organically combines the class mission of realizing socialism and communism with the national mission of realizing the great rejuvenation of the Chinese nation, embodies the dual mission and distinctive characteristics of the Communist Party of China, finds the greatest common divisor of the unity and struggle of the Chinese nation, and deepens the understanding of the common ideal of socialism with Chinese characteristics and the lofty ideal of communism.
+This organically combines the class mission of realizing socialism and communism with the national mission of realizing the great rejuvenation of the Chinese nation, embodies the dual mission and distinctive characteristics of the CCP, finds the greatest common divisor of the unity and struggle of the Chinese nation, and deepens the understanding of the common ideal of socialism with Chinese characteristics and the lofty ideal of communism.
 In terms of the socialist development concept, this idea puts forward a new development concept of